- Major Professor

 - Permission to write and defend the dissertation

 - Each student must submit and defend the thesis/dissertation when it is in final form.
 Although any member of the University community may attend the final examination, the committee has sole responsibility in deciding whether or not the examination is passed.
-In order for a student to pass the examination, an affirmative vote by the major professor and no more than one negative vote by other committee members must be recorded.
+Per College policies, any decision regarding the outcome of the defense (either pass or fail) requires full committee approval.
+If the committee cannot reach a consensus, then the committee chair should request an independent review of the thesis or dissertation by both the Department Chair and the Graduate Chair, or their designees.

 - M.S.
 Plan I candidates must defend a thesis.
 The examination will emphasize research achievements.
 In addition, competence in the candidate’s field of research will be expected.